 Stone Town, Zanzibar's capital, is one of the most historically significant towns in East Africa.
 The architecture dates back to the 1800s and showcases the many influences that contribute to the dominant Swahili culture.
 It is a UNESCO World Heritage Site.

-Take a short trip to Kendwa, which is small fishing village and one of the best spots for snorkelling.
-Take a snorkelling trip to Coral Gardens, or to Mnemba Island on a traditional dhow.
+Take a short trip to Kendwa, which is a small fishing village and one of the best spots for snorkelling.
+Take a snorkelling trip to Coral Gardens, or to Mnemba Island on a traditional Dhow.